-During the third quarter of 2007, the holders of less than 5,000 common units in the Mills' operating partnership, or Mills units, received \$25.25 in cash, and those holding 5,000 or more Mills units had the option to exchange for cash of \$25.25, or our units, based on a fixed exchange ratio of 0.211 of a unit for each Mills unit.
+During the third quarter of 2007, the holders of less than 5,000 common units in the Mills' operating partnership, or Mills units, received \$25.25 in cash, and those holding 5,000 or more Mills units had the option to exchange for cash of \$25.25, or Units of the Operating Partnership based on a fixed exchange ratio of 0.211 Operating Partnership units for each Mills unit.
 That option expired on August 1, 2007.
-Holders electing to exchange received 66,036 of our units for their Mills units.
+Holders electing to exchange received 66,036 units in the Operating Partnership for their Mills units.
 The remaining Mills units were exchanged for cash.